treno-solutions/web3-open-risk-framework/README.md

 This is not a risk catalog – it’s the foundation to build your own.
 Use it to think in layers, assign responsibility, and connect risks to action.
 It helps teams and individuals understand Web3 risks in a structured, reusable, and transparent way – without relying on hype or opaque scoring models.

+👉 We also explore many of these risks in practice on our [Treno.Finance Blog](https://treno.finance), where we regularly analyze DeFi mechanisms, failure cases, and risk patterns.

 ---

 ## 🧱 What’s Included